StanfordMSL/MSL/README.md

 # MissionSupportLibrary
-Some useful code for flying quadcopters for research
+Some useful code for flying quadcopters for research.